fr1kin/ForgeHax/README.md

 Use quotes.

-Example: `.spambot spam add spam "This will be treated as one argument"`
+Example: `.chatbot spam add spam "This will be treated as one argument"`

 _Is there a GUI?_